What are satellite services?

 - CSW Meditation: Join staff from the Center for Student Wellbeing to engage in guided meditation practice.

 - BCC: The Black Cultural Center hosts an array of campus partners in their resource room to support students with a variety of needs.

 - Project Safe Drop-In: Prevention Educator and Victim Resource Specialists will be available for drop-in hours to speak with students and provide information, support, referrals, and education about sexual and intimate partner violence, consent, healthy relationships, and healthy sexuality.

 - Career Center Drop-In: The Career Center is working with campus partners to better serve students in the area of career development.
 During drop-ins, a Career Coach will be available to assist students with resume/cover letter review, job/internship search, interview preparation, and other career-related questions.

-- Graduate Life Coach: The Graduate Life Coach assists Graduate School students and postdoctoral appointees from the Office of Postdoctoral Affairs in their academic and professional development through individual coaching and group programming around effective time and stress management, resilience, conflict resolution, navigating academic relationships, and juggling work/life responsibilities.
-The Graduate Life Coach’s satellite hours are by appointment only, you can schedule an appointment here.
+- Academic Life Coach: The Academic Life Coach assists Graduate School students and postdoctoral appointees from the Office of Postdoctoral Affairs in their academic and professional development through individual coaching and group programming around effective time and stress management, resilience, conflict resolution, navigating academic relationships, and juggling work/life responsibilities.
+The Academic Life Coach’s satellite hours are by appointment only, you can schedule an appointment here.

 - Law School: The CSW will host drop-in wellbeing coaching on Tuesday from 2:00-3:00 and a guided meditation session on Tuesdays at 3:00.
 These sessions are only available to Law Students.